 Financial Philosophy: “I enjoy getting more for less.”

 What to Do: Saving money is an admirable accomplishment, but always ensure that you’re keeping your family’s health in mind.
 Are these six boxes of Ritz crackers really necessary?
-How about the 12 2-liter bottles of Coke?
-You may be saving money now, but the hundreds of dollars being saved by extreme couponers won’t compare to the thousands spent on long-term medical bills down the line.
+How about the 12 two-liter bottles of Coke?
+You might be saving money now, but the hundreds of dollars being saved by extreme couponers won’t compare to the thousands spent on long-term medical bills down the line.

 Carlson explains that, like an addition, “the more you save, the more you want to.
 Security feels good.”

 And there’s nothing wrong with being addicted to savings.
 For those accomplishing their financial goals with these extreme savings methods, a savings addiction can feel extremely rewarding.
 The key for money hoarders, however, is to always proceed with awareness and be willing to reign in savings habits if they go overboard.